-Training a kitten to use a litter box is an easy task.
-In most cases, special “training” is actually not necessary, if you provide an appropriate litter box, because cats naturally love burying their feces and urine.
+It’s easy to litter train a kitten.
+In most cases, the task does not even require a specialized “training”.
+Quite often it’s enough if you provide an appropriate litter box because cats naturally love burying their feces and urine.

 How early can you start to train a kitten to use the litter box?
 Training can be started at around the age of four weeks.
 This coincides with an ideal time when a kitten leaves its mom.
 If the kitten could observe the queen use the litter box, it is a massive advantage.